The best business laptops in 2024: our top picks tested and rated

 How to choose the best laptop for you

-Performance: If you only need something basic for tackling emails and surfing the web, you'll be fine with a mid-range CPU (think: Core i5 or an AMD A10) and 4-8 GB of RAM.
+Performance: If you only need something basic for tackling emails and surfing the web, you'll be fine with a mid-range CPU and 4-8 GB of RAM.
 However, if you want something that can tackle anything you throw at it (short of heavy-duty gaming and video editing) splurge for a Core i7 and 16 GB of RAM.

 Graphics and gaming: Business laptops are rarely built to do much serious gaming, but if you just want to unwind with older or undemanding games like Civilization, you should be fine as long as you have at least a Core i5 CPU and 8 GB of RAM.
 For more demanding games, look into one of the best gaming laptops instead — a few have designs subtle enough to not look out of place in a boardroom.

 Size: Consider how mobile you want your business laptop to be.
-Machines such as the Dell ThinkPad X1 Nano and HP Elite Dragonfly are slim and feather-light, whereas machines with larger screens (like the Dell XPS 15) are a bit bulkier and more painful to carry all day.
+Premium laptops such as the MacBook Air are slim and feather-light, whereas cheaper machines (like the Acer Aspire Go 15) are thicker and bulkier, which could be a pain when trying to cram them in a briefcase or carry-on.

 How we tested these laptops